Rancho Cordova Brings in Personal Watercraft Manufacturer

 Related Articles

-Wendy Cohen is President of Sacramento-based Kitchell CEM and a member of GSEC’s Board of Directors.
-Learn more about why she values economic development, working with GSEC and living and working in the Greater Sacramento region.
+Faye Nabhani is President & CEO of SAFE Credit Union and a member of GSEC’s Board of Directors.
+Learn more about why she values economic development, working with GSEC and living and working in the Greater Sacramento region in the Q&A below.